bayurafsanjani/testbni46/README.md

-BNI API SDK - Node.js
+BNI API SDK - PHP
 ===============
 This is the Official PHP client / library for BNI API.
 Please visit [Digital Services](https://digitalservices.bni.co.id/en/) for more information about our product and visit our documentation page at [API Documentation](https://digitalservices.bni.co.id/documentation/public/en) for more technical details.